 Show all Templates

-A number of templates using the IEEE style are available on Overleaf to help you get started - click above to use this template for Computer Science journals, or use the tags below to find more.
+This is one of a number of templates using the IEEE style that are available on Overleaf to help you get started - use the tags below to find more.

 Annotated Bibliography Template